omphardcloud/hardcloud/README.md

 $ hardcloud --build --target=FPGA
 ```

-Thus, move the binary output/PROJECT_NAME.xclbin to the place where it will occurs the program execution.
+Thus, move the binary <i>output/PROJECT_NAME.xclbin</i> to the place where it will occurs the program execution.

 ## How to create your software

 The project path provides a software template in the directory <i>sw</i>.
 There are two files inside this folder.
 The first - <i>emconfig.json</i> - contains
 the emulation configuration for the platform that the project uses.
-The second file, <i>src/main.cpp</i>, is loopback software example.
+The second file, <i>src/main.cpp</i>, is a loopback software example.

 To compile this code inside the <i>sw</i> path, follow the instructions hereafter: